 While in a walker, babies do not learn how to use their muscles properly.
 This teaches them to walk on tip toes, causing their leg muscles to become tight.
 This may require treatment, like casting or even surgery.

-It is important baby practices tummy time on a mat, sitting, crawling.
+It is important to practice tummy time on a mat, sitting or crawling.

 Practice learning to walk, behind a stable push-type trolley.